Get Immunized

 The common side effects may include:

-Experiencing these side effects actually means that the vaccine is working to stimulate your body to generate an immune response.
-Remember, vaccines mimic a natural infection without causing us to become sick.
-Some people feel their immune response more than others and some people may feel the immune response more after the second dose of the vaccine.
+Experiencing these side effects from a vaccine can mean that the body is generating an immune response.
+Remember, vaccines mimic a natural infection without directly causing an infection.
+Some people feel an immune response more than others and some people may feel the immune response more after the second dose of the vaccine.
 Learn more about vaccine side effects.

 There is a remote chance that a COVID-19 vaccine could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after getting a dose of a COVID-19 vaccine.
 For this reason, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring after vaccination.